sampathsris/ifs-cloud-app-proto/README.md

 ## Disclaimer

 This implementation is only meant for educational purposes.
-It is not an official impelemntation.
+It is not an official implemntation.
 The implementation details of the underlying system may change without notice.

 ## Requirements